Tanay7/Spacecraft-Telemetry/Project Plan/Readme v2.md

 * Development of custom sensor hardware or drivers beyond integrating existing libraries specified or implied (`Adafruit_BME280`, `SensorQMC6310`, `SensorQMI8658`, `TinyGPS++`).
 Requires confirmation that `SensorQMC6310.hpp`, `SensorQMI8658.hpp`, `RS-FEC.h` and `LoRaBoards.h` are available and functional.
 * Environmental hardening or testing (e.g., temperature extremes, vibration, vacuum).
 * Long-range field testing beyond basic lab/office range verification.
+* Flight testing or deployment of the system.
 * Development of a graphical user interface (GUI) for the receiver beyond serial output or a basic display (if added to Rx).
-* Integration with actual Deep Space Network (DSN) or other professional ground station systems.
+* Integration with actual Deep Space Network (DSN) or other professional ground station systems or external systems.
 * Formal security analysis or implementation of encryption beyond the inherent properties of LoRa.
 * Mass production optimization or manufacturing plan.
-* Power consumption optimization beyond basic PMU monitoring.
+* Detailed power budget analysis or power consumption optimization beyond basic PMU monitoring.
 * Development or procurement of specific antenna systems beyond standard LoRa module antennas.
+* Advanced error handling mechanisms beyond basic sensor initialization checks and the included RS-FEC/CRC.
+* Implementation of extensive data logging or storage functionalities beyond Rx serial output (or optional basic SD card logging on Rx).
+* Over-the-air firmware updates.
+* Physical enclosure design and fabrication.

 ### 3.3.
 Key Deliverables